 This course uses state of the art digital video and audio editing software so students will learn how to capture and manipulate video and sound, how to create streaming audio and video, how to create QuickTime movies and panoramas along with advanced Flash based movies for the Internet.
 Topics covered will include the latest web technologies to keep current in an ever-changing field.
 Students will work on both MAC and PC platforms and will also work in a studio environment for further experience on current and industry standard equipment.

-Prerequisite: GRAD128 or permission of the Program Coordinator
+Prerequisite: GRAD128 or permission of the Program Coordinator students should consult the course-offering schedule each semester.

 SPECIAL TOPICS IN GRAPHIC DESIGN